aviman1258/my-pal-json/README.md

 # JSON to C# Class Generator

-This Python script reads a JSON file and generates corresponding C# class files.
-The generated classes are placed in a `csharp-model` directory, which is cleaned before every run.
-The script handles both flat and nested JSON structures, generating separate C# files for nested objects.
+This project provides a batch file `run-json2cs.bat` that allows you to select a JSON file using File Explorer and generates corresponding C# class files.
+The generated classes are placed in a folder under `csharp-model`, with the folder name based on the root element of the JSON.
+If the JSON has no clear root element, the folder name will be based on the JSON file name.

 ## Features

 - Automatically generates C# class files from a JSON schema.
 - Handles nested objects and lists, generating separate class files for each.
+- Allows you to select the JSON file through a File Explorer dialog.
+- Creates an output folder inside `csharp-model` named after the root element in the JSON file or the file name itself.
-- Cleans the output directory (`csharp-model`) before generating new files.
+- Cleans the generated folder before creating new files.
-- Accepts the JSON file as a command-line argument.

 ## Usage